zulianal/FedSCOPE/README.md

 # FedSCOPE: Federated Cross-Domain Sequential Recommendation

-This repository contains a PyTorch implementation of the algorithm proposed in the paper:

 ## 📖 Introduction

 FedSCOPE is a federated learning framework designed for Cross-Domain Sequential Recommendation (CDSR).
 It addresses three key challenges: data sparsity, domain heterogeneity, and the trade-off between privacy and utility.